niust1997/SSD/README.md

 # SSD
-The codes for SSD methods
+The codes for SSD methods.